hellohaptik/docs_haptik/docs/bot-builder/basic/multiple-languages.md

 title: Multilingual IVAs
 ---

 A multilingual IVA i.e. a bot that can converse with users in multiple languages, can be a tremendous asset to any organization.
-This particularly holds true in a highly linguistically diverse country like India.
-The digital revolution in India has exponentially broadened the Internet user base in the country to include large numbers of non-English speakers, who vastly outnumber English language speakers in the country.

 ## Why do we need a multilingual bot?

-An IVA that doesn’t support multiple languages restricts your business boundaries.
-You can’t increase your products/services reach, gain happy customers, and lastly, you’ll be getting revenue that isn’t enough to fill your pocket.
+IVAs enable you to interact with your customers in a smarter, faster, and more engaging way.
+And when equipped with the ability to converse in multiple languages, they enable your brand to overcome geographical and linguistic barriers to open up new markets and reach a wider audience.

 All online businesses which sell their products/services to a large customer base across the globe need to integrate a multi-lingual bot as it empowers you with benefits like -